arromeral/sql-data-base-building_arromeral/README.md

-# 🎬📼SQL Database building Blockbust📼🎬
+# 🎬📼SQL Database building project - Blockbust📼🎬
 ![blockbust](https://github.com/arromeral/sql-data-base-building_arromeral/assets/138980560/e6033b62-f4fe-4eab-a36c-552663bc037d)
 ## Description
 The project consists of the creation of a SQL database for the reopening of a video club business.
 The starting point for this consist in seven *csv* documents provided by the client that include inventory data, records of past rentals, movies, actors, film categories and languages, among others.